tgc-bot/FourAcesContracts/Membership.md

     48. This Inspector holds limited authority outside of the Ministry of Admissions.

-    49. This Inspector may be identified by their Discord® tag:
+    49. This Inspector MAY be identified by their Discord® tag:
         Týr\#6695

 48. The M.O.A. is permitted to do the following: